MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

 Deleting a Cortana skill involves deleting the channel inside the BotFramework portal.
 To be able to delete the Cortana channel on a bot, the skill must not be currently published to **World**.

 If you need to delete a Cortana skill that is published to **World**, then you must contact the Cortana Certification Team.
 If a skill is under review by the team, then you must first withdraw your submission before deleting the Cortana channel.
-See the [Withdraw Your Submission](#withdraw-your-submission) section.
+See the [Withdrawing Your Submission](#withdrawing-your-submission) section.

 If your skill has not been published to **World**, you can delete the channel on the *Configure Cortana* page.
 At the bottom of all sections, click the `Delete Channel` button.